wufoo/docs/source/includes/_forms.md

       "ID": "Field210"
     },
 ```
+Dropdown fields have the `HasOtherField` property as well, but they can't actually use the "Allow Other" option like Multiple Choice fields.

 <h4 id='address'>Address fields have a SubFields property with one element for each part of the address</h4>
 ```json
     {